Once you have configured YAAC, you can start communicating through it.

 The main window of YAAC displays a geographical map, upon which located APRS stations and objects will be plotted.
 Other views are available and can be selected from the View menu.
 The main window also has other menu options for locating specific stations and sending messages to those stations.

 The first two buttons above the map control zooming in and out.
 The third button pans the map to the local station's position.
 The fourth button pans to latitude/longitude (0,0) (also known as the Coast of Africa), where stations who have not transmitted their position yet will be plotted until their position is updated.
+The fifth button (labelled "BCN") forces immediate transmission of all beacons (useful for testing and in use cases where automatic beaconing is not permitted).
 The map's current view can also be adjusted from the keyboard with the following keyboard keys: